QMeCha/QMeCha_tools/README.md

 2 13.71419 -47.87600
 2 13.65512  85.86406
 ```
-On each line we have the exponent of the polinomial, the exponential factor and the coefficient of the expansion.
+On each line we have the exponent of the polynomial, the exponential factor and the coefficient of the expansion.

 In this case the first three terms are associated to the local part of the pseudopotential, while the last row is related to the first non-local term.